 The Wisconsin Regional Service Network (RSN) is an alliance of CESA #1 Special Education Directors who work in cooperation with the Department of Public Instruction.
 The over-arching purpose of the Wisconsin RSN is to advance state-wide growth in academic achievement for students with disabilities through targeted technical assistance to districts in a coordinated effort with other IDEA discretionary grants.

 The RSN began during the 1984-85 school year and has since been annually funded to provide leadership, professional development, technical assistance, and communication to all local education agencies (LEAs) within each CESA.

 At the CESA level, a major focus of this new role for the RSNs will be working with other IDEA discretionary grant staff, including Wisconsin Statewide Parent-Educator Initiative (WSPEI) Family Engagement Coordinators, Early Childhood Program Support Teachers, Transition Regional Coordinators, the RtI Center/PBIS Network Regional Technical Assistance Coordiantors, CREATE staff, and other grants to plan for and provide technical assistance and support to identified LEAs.
-RSNs and other rant staff also will coordinate to the maximum extent with other networks and initiatives to align improvement efforts.
+RSNs and other grant staff also will coordinate to the maximum extent with other networks and initiatives to align improvement efforts.